Killing of Manuel Ellis: Lead-up to arrest

 The incident started around 11:21 p.m. on March 3, 2020.
-The arresting officers were not wearing body cameras because the Tacoma Police Department does not use them.
+The arresting officers were not wearing body cameras because the Tacoma Police Department did not use them at the time.

 According to state prosecutors in May 2021, on the night of Ellis's death, Tacoma police officers Christopher Burbank and Matthew Collins told other officers that Ellis abruptly and randomly attacked them.
 Prosecutors cited the other officers saying that Burbank and Collins told them that Ellis first hit their car, then when Burbank and Collins left the car, Ellis attacked them.
 Burbank and Collins told the other officers that Ellis had used punches and kicks against them, stated prosecutors.

 Burbank and Collins were subsequently interviewed by investigators from the Pierce County Sheriff's Department, although the duo later refused to be interviewed by investigators from the Washington State Patrol.
 The News Tribune reported on transcripts and recordings of Burbank and Collins's interviews, giving the following account.
 The officers said that when they came across Ellis, he was standing in the middle of the intersection at 96th Street South and Ainsworth Avenue South, where he attempted to open the door of a slowly moving car, but failed (of note, the driver of this car was never found by investigators).
 The officers said that Ellis approached them while they were in their car, and that he was sweating despite the cold weather.
 Burbank quoted Ellis saying something similar to: "I'm having a bad day, I need some help and I have warrants".
 The officers said Ellis threatened to punch Burbank, who then closed the car window, leading to Ellis punching the car window.
 Collins left the car and Ellis assumed a "fighting stance" towards Collins, so Burbank said that he used his car's "door to actually door check him and hit him with the door to draw his attention away from" Collins, which was supposedly the first instance of physical contact between the men.
 Collins alleged that Ellis used "superhuman strength" to lift him, throwing Collins into the ground and starting a "wild" fight.
 According to The Seattle Times, the most significant difference between Burbank and Collins's accounts to sheriff's investigators was that "Burbank did not witness Ellis hoist and throw Collins".